Fall 2018 application deadline: December 5, 2017

 Stanford, CA 94305-5208

-CV (Resume) - In order for us to most equitably compare our applicants, please attach as part of your online application a resume or CV that specifically includes the following.
+CV (Resume) - Please include your NMS number at the top of your CV.
+In order for us to most equitably compare our applicants, please attach as part of your online application a resume or CV that specifically includes the following.
 Please note, not all are required, but all are considered in the selection of interview candidates.

 Information about any genetic counseling observations or internships you have performed – including the length of time